25 Cooking Mistakes That Ruin Your Food

 You use the wrong pan

 Darker pans, like cast-iron, absorb more heat and stay hotter longer, which could cause your food to burn on the bottom.
 Vigilance is required!
 These are the only types of cookware you should be using.

 Not waiting for baking sheets to cool

 Even though you might be in a time crunch to make 80 cookies for your bake sale tomorrow, not waiting for the baking sheets to cool between batches can ruin them.
 If you put the dough on a warmed cookie sheet it will cause that batch to be browner than the previous one.

 Using a small pot to cook pasta

 If you add a large handful of pasta to a small boiling pot of water it can cause the water’s temperature to drop fast, and it will take longer to start boiling again.
 As the noodles sit in the lukewarm water they will start to get mushy and clump together.
 This is the biggest mistake you can make when cooking pasta.

 Skipping the meat thermometer

 Even if you’re a grill master, you probably can’t accurately tell when meat is ready just by looking at it.
 If you poke it with a fork to check the inside, you risk releasing some of the flavor.
 Use a thermometer instead to make sure your meat is finished and safe to eat.
-Even grill masters make these mistakes when cooking a steak.
+This is the safest internal temperature for cooked chicken.